 But trades of more unique or specialized securities may take longer, or may even ultimately not be executed—such as securities like certain kinds of bonds or private-equity investments that trade on smaller markets with less volume, as well as more complex instruments like some types of derivatives.

-These are often online-only brokerages, and they may let clients buy and sell securities themselves.
-They generally don’t offer investment or portfolio advice, and their fees are often lower than full-service brokerages.
-Examples include E-Trade, Webull, and Public.
+The difference between full-service and discount brokerage firms is that discount firms are often online-only brokerages, and they may let clients buy and sell securities themselves.
+Investment or portfolio advice is typically excluded, and their fees are lower than full-service brokerages.
+Examples of discount brokerage firms include E-Trade, Webull, and Public.

-This is something of a combination of the first two categories: Robo-advisors are online investment platforms that do provide investment advice and manage portfolios, but they do it by leveraging algorithms to customize for a client’s needs.
+Robo-advisors are online investment platforms that provide investment advice and manage portfolios, but do so by leveraging algorithms customized based on client needs.
 Fees tend to be higher than discount brokers but lower than full-service for these firms, which include Betterment, Ellevest, and WealthFront.

 Brokerage firms and the individual stockbrokers they employ make money in a few ways.
 They have to balance the need for profit with the client’s desired trade parameters, current market conditions, the available counterparties, and more.